arcalot/arcalot.github.io/docs/index.md

 If you would like to contribute, check out the issues in the individual repositories and our [project boards](https://github.com/orgs/arcalot/projects) where we organize our work.

+If you want to participate in our bi-weekly meeting you can add our recurring meeting to your calendar: [Arcalot Project Community meeting (iCal)](meetings/arcalot-community-biweekly.ics)